Would you like to create a custom single attachments template in WordPress?

 Creating a Custom Attachments Template

-We’ll fix that by creating a new Attachments template.
-We’ll use the Single Post template as a starting point so that the new template is consistent with your theme.
+We’ll fix that by creating a new Attachment template.
+We will use the Single Post template as a starting point so that the new template is consistent with your theme.

 To do that, you need to hover over the Single Post Duplicate the Single Post template until some links appear.
 You should now click the ‘Duplicate’ link to create a copy of that template.